jaha2600/Antarctica-DEM-Project/README.md

 ## Subdirectories
 Trad_Machine = codes set  to run on conventional linux machines

-Supercomputer = codes designed to run on the RMACC summit supercomputer
+RMACC_summit_scripts  = codes designed to run on the RMACC summit supercomputer

 ## Dependencies
 Codes require installation of: